Samuelsanni/To-do-list-App-Portfolio/README.md

-Creating a clear and well-structured README for your project is essential for effective communication.
-Below is an improved version of your README portfolio, formatted for better readability and understanding:

 # Command-Line To-Do List Application

 This is a basic command-line to-do list application that allows you to add, remove, and list tasks.
 It also provides instructions on deploying it on an AWS EC2 instance.